mattf96s/expo-mixpanel-react/README.md

 import * as React from 'react' import { ApolloProvider } from '@apollo/react-hooks'
 import { AuthProvider } from './src/context'
-import { MixpanelProvider } from 'expo-mixpanel'
+import { MixpanelProvider } from 'expo-mixpanel-hooks'
 import AppNavigation from './src/navigation'

 const token = process.env.mixpanelToken